 Investment Portfolio vs. Savings Account

 People often use the terms “saving” and “investing” interchangeably.
-For example, we talk about saving for retirement in a 401(k), when we really mean investing for retirement.
+For example, we might talk about saving for retirement in a 401(k), when we really mean investing for retirement.

 |Done in a brokerage account||Done in a bank or credit union account|